 Building permits and certificates of occupancy issued on the basis of plans and applications approved by the Building Official authorize only the use, arrangement, and construction set forth in such approved plans and applications, and no other use, arrangement, or construction.
-Use, arrangement, or construction at variance with that authorized shall be deemed a violation of this Ordinance.
+Use, arrangement, or construction that conflicts with the approved plans shall be a violation of this Ordinance.